scalalandio/chimney/docs/docs/troubleshooting.md

 On Scala 2.12.0 it failed [in other cases as well](https://github.com/scala/bug/issues/7046), so it is recommended to update 2.12 to at least 2.12.1.

+## Scala 3 complains that `implicit`/`given` `TransformerConfiguration` needs an explicit return type

+In Scala 2 syntax like

+!!! example

+    ```scala
+    //> using dep io.scalaland::chimney:{{ git.tag or local.tag }}
+    import io.scalaland.chimney.dsl._

+    implicit def cfg = TransformerConfiguration.default.enableMacrosLogging
+    ```

+was perfectly OK.
+Using implicits without a type was a bad practice but not an error.

+This changes in Scala 3 where you'll get an error:

+!!! example

+    ```scala
+    result type of implicit definition needs to be given explicitly
+    ```

+You can work around this by slightly longer incantation:

+!!! example

+    ```scala
+    //> using dep io.scalaland::chimney:{{ git.tag or local.tag }}
+    import io.scalaland.chimney.dsl._

+    transparent inline implicit def cfg: TransformerConfiguration[?] =
+      TransformerConfiguration.default.enableMacrosLogging
+    ```

 ## Debugging macros

 In some cases it could be helpful to preview what is the expression generated